Using GIVIT to move offices sustainably

 Councils, charities are relocating sustainably too

-It's not just companies that are making a difference to Australians in hardship by donating office items they no longer need.
+It's not just companies that are making a difference to Australians in hardship by donating office items or office supplies they no longer need.
 Councils and even support organisations are getting in on the act!

 Ipswich City Council recently donated surplus stationery via the online warehouse as it relocated offices to a new location.